When to visit the vet?

 Digoxin is a cardiac glycoside commonly used to treat heart conditions in dogs, especially heart failure and certain cardiac arrhythmias.
 It works by increasing the heart’s contraction force and lowering the heart rate, leading to more efficient heart function.

-However, the therapeutic range of digoxin is very narrow, meaning that the line between an effective and a toxic dose is close.
-A variety of factors can lead to digoxin toxicityToxicity is the measure of a substance's harmfulness or poisonousness.
-Toxicity can vary depending on the dose, route of exposure, and individual sensitivity., including overdose, impaired kidney function that slows down the excretion of the drug, or interactions with other medications.
+However, the therapeutic window of Digoxin is very narrow, meaning that the line between an effective and a toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. dose is fine.
+A variety of factors can lead to Digoxin intoxication, including an overdose, impaired kidney function that slows down the excretion of the medication, or interactions with other medications.

 Symptoms

 Furthermore, neurological symptoms such as lethargy, disorientation, and weakness may occur.
 In severe cases, Seizures or comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
 In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems. may also be observed.
-Heart symptoms are also common and can include Cardiac arrhythmiaAn arrhythmia is a heart rhythm disorder in which the heart beats irregularly, either too fast (tachycardia), too slow (bradycardia), or with an irregular pattern.
+Cardiac symptoms are also common and can include cardiac arrhythmiaAn arrhythmia is a heart rhythm disorder in which the heart beats irregularly, either too fast (tachycardia), too slow (bradycardia), or with an irregular pattern.
 Arrhythmias can be harmless or a sign of serious heart problems., irregular heartbeat, or even Cardiac arrest.

 Other possible symptoms include RespiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. distress, tremors, and a bluish discoloration of the mucous membranes due to lack of oxygen.
 These symptoms require immediate veterinary attention as they can be life-threatening.